kevnguyentech/Vietnam-AQI-Predictor/README.md

 ## Two mistakes I almost shipped

 Both were caught by writing diagnostics that check the model's behavior against domain knowledge, not just checking that the code runs.
-Leaving them in here on purpose, since catching this kind of thing matters more than getting it right on the first attempt.

 **Compounding feedback in the smog-burst simulation.** The synthetic generator clusters Hanoi's winter pollution spikes into multi-day "burst"